Ehanlion/mist_obsidian/_To-Do List.md

 		- [ ] I want there to be something about finding her grave but not immediately knowing its her grave BEFORE they talk to the green order and learn more.
 	- [ ] Work on the mission pertaining to sylvia starlight
 	- [ ] work on the potions mission for Pombo Wrinkle and develop a cool exploration, sneaking, hunting, and foraging mission.
+	- [ ] Understand and finalize the potion making system.
+Slim down the potion making levelling and make it easier to use.
 - [ ] Work on the Mountains region for Deion
 	- [ ] Flesh out Garrick
 	- [ ] Flesh of the Iron-first Marauders